joshitrigun/joshitrigun/README.md

 - 🎓 &nbsp; Completed Bachelors in Computer Engineering from University of Purbanchal.
 - 💼 &nbsp; Actively looking for a full time Software Development position.
 - 🌱 &nbsp; Learning more about cloud technologies.
-- ✍️ &nbsp; Pursuing web development technologies using angular and react.
+- ✍️ &nbsp; Pursuing web development using angular and react.

 <h3> 🛠 &nbsp;Tech Stack</h3>